 What are yours?

 Aaliyah died when she was 22.
-I cannot imagine the plans she had for herself.
-She was peaking and there wasn’t a fall anytime soon.
+I can’t imagine the plans she had for herself.
 I always wonder how far she would have gone had her time not been cut short.
 How big would she be?
 Where would she fit into today’s music scene?
 Which artists would probably be known wayyy less because she slayed ‘em with her existence?
 It makes me stroke my chin.
 Would Aaliyah had worn onesies in every video?
 Would her lacefront make puppies cry?
 THESE are important questions.
 I won’t ever get an answer but I shall ponder them anyway.
 What do y’all think?

 P.S.
 I was watching the “Miss You” video tribute that various artists did for Aaliyah and I may or may not have gotten misty-eyed from it. #ThugTears